bertjiazheng/bertjiazheng.github.io/_pages/about.md

 I obtained my master's degree from [ShanghaiTech University](http://www.shanghaitech.edu.cn/) (A newly established university in 2013) and [University of Chinese Academy of Sciences](https://www.ucas.edu.cn/).
 Before that, I received my bachelor's degree from [Northwestern Polytechnical University](http://www.nwpu.edu.cn).
 I have also been very fortunate enough to work with [Dr. Shenghua Gao](https://sist.shanghaitech.edu.cn/sist_en/2020/0814/c7582a54772/page.htm) and [Dr. Yi Ma](https://people.eecs.berkeley.edu/~yima/) at ShanghaiTech University.

-Feel free to reach out to me via e-mail for any inquiries!
+I am looking for self-motivated interns, feel free to email me with your CV if interested!